 Skip to main content

-To say the important part first: if you have a bottle or can of Allagash White, we recommend that you flip it upside down, gently swirl for about ten seconds, and then flip it back over before enjoying it.
-This quick process is what we call “rousing the beer’s yeast” and it ensures you have the best possible experience with your Allagash White.
+To say the important part first: if you have a bottle or can of Allagash White, we recommend that you flip it upside down, gently swirl for a few seconds, and then flip it back over before enjoying it.
+This quick process activates the beer’s haze and makes sure you’ll enjoy the full flavor Allagash White has to offer.

 Flip